-We now know more about our impact on the environment than ever before; and because of that, we know just how important it is that we act fast to preserve the planet that sustains us.
+We now know more about our impact on the environment than ever before; and because of that, we know just how important it is that we act immediately to preserve the planet that sustains us.
 But while this is a pivotal moment in environmental history, it’s far from the first time we’ve wrestled with these problems.
 The environmental movement goes back decades, and the naturalist movement further than that.

 We can trace the movement through its books–from classics like Rachel Carson’s landmark Silent Spring to modern texts like The Sixth Extinction.
 And we can see the same themes in fiction, particularly in the science fiction and horror genres—sometimes acting as a warning of things to come if we don’t change our ways.
-In the collection below, you’ll find important and compelling fiction and non-fiction books with an environmental message.
+In the collection of Earth Day books below, you’ll find important and compelling fiction and non-fiction books with an environmental message.

 In Floating Worlds, the environment’s deterioration caused by human impact has reached a futuristic extreme.
 Thanks to overpopulation, humans now live in “biodomes,” and humanity has been compelled to reach new planets.
 But running away from a ruined earth isn’t a solution, and a new and dangerous breed of humans have evolved at the fringes of our solar system.

 Brunner’s 1970s science fiction novel envisions a post-apocalyptic future in which city pollution has reached an unbearable point.
 Environmental destruction runs rampant, but it’s humanity that ultimately endangers itself as civil unrest spreads across the country.

 In Finches of Mars, Earth’s environment has so deteriorated that a Martian colony seems to be our species' last hope.
 But even in the stars, humanity needs Earth–that’s where the food supplies come from.
 This title was the late Aldiss' last science fiction novel, and it’s a fitting farewell to a genre in which he excelled.